planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-After some processing, you should see a note that says Import completed successfully.
+The import process will proceed.
+After some processing, you should see a note that says Import successful.
 Click Go, next to the box that says Layer Preview.

 --------------------------------------------------